Introduction

 - Solid Preparation Skill:

-It is important you prepare thoroughly before participating in a debate.
+You must prepare thoroughly before participating in a debate.
 Early preparation makes a sound retention.
 The following are some ways you can effectively prepare for your next debate.

 - Research Thoroughly: